 If you would like more information about studying in Ireland, please contact the International Admissions & Study Abroad office.

-Application forms can be found on the Graduate Studies website and your application must be submitted directly to the Dean of Graduate Studies.
+Application forms can be found on the Academic Registry website and your application must be submitted directly to the Dean of Graduate Studies.
 However, as stated above, it is advisable to contact the School in the first instance to discuss your research proposal and supervisor availability.
 Please click here for guidelines on Writing and Presenting a Research Proposal (PDF).

 Applications for the research register may be considered at any time, however, there are only two registration periods (October and April) for degrees by research and applicants are advised to apply as early as possible prior to their chosen registration period as supervisory capacity may be limited.